mananSingh/quotesDBEngine/README.md

 # quotesDBEngine
-A quote browsing web app engine using jQuery &amp; JSON
+A quote browsing web app engine using jQuery Mobile &amp; JSON

 ### Features
 The app has facilities of: